 Houston is a city of immigrants.
-It is at the core of our very identity, and an essential part of what makes it a great place to live.
+It is at the core of our very identity, and an essential part of what makes the Houston area a great place to live.

 There is no doubt that we need to fix our immigration system.
 It will not be easy to do.
 But instead of meaningfully addressing it, Congress has played politics for decades, using scare tactics to win elections instead of doing what’s best for our country.

 We need comprehensive immigration reform with a pathway to citizenship.
 It should be thoughtful, practical, and fair.
 It should include strengthening our border security, cracking down on employers who break the law, and ensuring law enforcement, including immigration and customs enforcement, can do its job to keep our communities safe.
-It should not include building a wall between us and our state’s top trading partner.
+It should not include building a wall between us and our state’s top trading partner or dehumanizing those who seek asylum at our borders.